-The director has reviewed the company's cash flow forecast for the year to 31 March 2023 and, in the light of this review and the current financial position, he is satisfied that the company has or has access to adequate resources to continue in operational existence for the foreseeable future.
+The director has reviewed the company's cash flow forecast for the year to 31 March 2024 and, in the light of this review and the current financial position, he is satisfied that the company has or has access to adequate resources to continue in operational existence for the foreseeable future.

-The external auditor is responsible for independently auditing and reporting on the company's annual financial statements.
-The annual financial statements have been examined by the company's external auditor and the report is presented on pages 4 to 6.
+The external auditor is responsible for independently auditing and reporting on the company's financial statements.
+The financial statements have been examined by the company's external auditor and the report is presented on pages 4 to 6.

-The annual financial statements set out on pages 7 to 23, which have been prepared on the going concern basis, were approved and signed by the director on 12 May 2022
+The annual financial statements set out on pages 7 to 23, which have been prepared on the going concern basis, were approved and signed by the director on 25/04/2023.

-T A Parmar
+T.A.
+Parmar